Goldcrest kits out Atmos™ theatre with DFC3D

-Goldcrest are the first to install the new AMS Neve DFC3D console, the latest in a series which stretches back twenty years.
+Goldcrest is the first to install the new AMS Neve DFC3D console, the latest in a series that stretches back twenty years.
 AMS Neve owner and founder Mark Crabtree OBE recalls the big breakthrough: “In 1996 we really caught the eye of the film people.
 We went to a trade show and sat cross-legged on the floor with 11 Oscar-winning film mixers to talk about making the world’s first digital film console (DFC).
 We were cutting new ground”.

 That was just the beginning.
 Over the last two decades, AMS Neve has responded to the needs of studios by designing upgrades to the DFC series, always pushing the boundaries.
 That may explain why every film nominated in sound-related categories in the 2016 Academy Awards was made using consoles designed and built by AMS Neve.

 The DFC series has long been the standard among the world’s premier motion picture facilities, including Warner Bros, 20th Century Fox and Skywalker, and the DFC3D keeps the company at the cutting edge of content creation in the emerging 3D surround formats.
 Abbey Road Studios has already upgraded to the DFC3D and Fox will be the first of the major American studios to upgrade in October.

 Designed specifically for multi-format film dubbing and post-production, its features include newly integrated DSP processes including Sub-harmonic Synthesiser, Multi-band Compressor and the return of the legendary AMS RMX-16 Reverb.

 Increased DSP capacity allows for using the new processes in existing mix set-ups without compromising DSP availability and the new high-resolution 3D-enabled metering, with unique spatial panner optimised for Dolby Atmos™ provides the most efficient Atmos™ mixing experience and fastest transition from conventional mixing techniques.